GmbH-Gesellschafter: The rights and obligations of a GmbH shareholder

 Introduction

-GmbH shareholders have certain rights and obligations, some of which are derived from the laws governing GmbHs and other legal regulations, and others which are defined in the company’s articles of incorporation.
+GmbH shareholders have certain rights and obligations, some of which are derived from the laws governing GmbHs and other legal regulations and others defined in the company’s articles of incorporation.

 Shareholder rights and obligations can be individual or collective.
 Individual rights refer to an individual shareholder’s claims or entitlements, whereas collective rights apply to all shareholders in a GmbH.